OpenSextant/Gazetteer/README.txt

  	Logs - empty directory where output logs go.
 Each of the data transformation steps (NGA,USGS and AdHoc) will create logs for any duplicate and error(malformed/invalid) records found.

-	Resources - data used in the cleaning, transformation and statistical estimation processes
+	Resources - data used in the cleaning, transformation and statistical estimation processes Generated data files - official country names and feature metadata (*.csv files) are dumps of sheets in Universal Gazeteer Model;
+                They are used in applications and libraries but they reside here